clone

 play around with gitub: readme, directories, and issues.

-Click here to setup your github classroom and do the in-class exercise for you to practice.
+Click here to setup your github classroom and do the in-class from last week for you to practice.

 Google every time you have a question.
 That’s a big part of being a data scientist.